kalaitzi-gif/DSCI510FinalProject/README.md

 **4.)
 INDICATOR NAME AND CODE**
 **5.)
 INDICATOR NAME AND CODE**

-Detailed data collection for this project is documented via comments in the 'get_data.py' file.
+The exact processes utilized for cleaning the data necessary for this project are detailed in the section headers of each file

 **how to clean data**